karthikv1392/cs6401_se_2023/course_policy.md

 The detailed policy of the course along with the mark distribution is listed here

+## Teaching and Learning Methodology

+This course is designed in such a manner to help learners get the essence of principles behind good software deign.
+To this end, the course will follow a problem based learning methodology.
+Learners will be taught concepts by making them work on real-life problems.
+This will promote deeper engagement, deeper understanding and resembles the true career situation.

+## Zero Tolerance on Plagiarism

+This course requires student to submit assignments, participate in in-class activities, give mid and final exams, work with groups on projects and so on.
+Any forms of cheating or plagiarism will result in a score of "0" for projects, assignments or exams.
+Egregious cases will result in a grade of "F" for the course.

 ## Extra Days and Soft Deadlines

   1. Each student will have 5 extra days (in total) which they can use at their discretion throughout the course.
 Extra days will allow the student to submit assignments post the deadline without incurring any penalty.

   2. Every project will have a soft deadline followed by a hard deadline after 7 days.
 If the student submits an assignment/project after the soft deadline, he/she will be penalized for every additional day until the hard deadline (if they have exhausted their extra days quota).
 For example, lets assume that the soft deadline is Feb 3 2023.
 This implies that the hard deadline will be Feb 10, 2023.
 The student in this case will be allowed to submit until Feb 10 2023.
 Assuming that the student has his/her full quota of extra days, they can delay submissions until Feb 8 2023 after which the submission will be penalized for each additional day.

   3. No submissions will be entertained post the hard deadline.

-## Zero Tolerance on Plagiarism

-This course requires student to submit assignments, participate in in-class activities, give mid and final exams, work with groups on projects and so on.
-Any forms of cheating or plagiarism will result in a score of "0" for projects, assignments or exams.
-Egregious cases will result in a grade of "F" for the course.

 ## Grading policy